The twist in the case of the Mexican woman sentenced to 100 lashes after denouncing aggression in Qatar

 Mexico’s Foreign Ministry said in a February statement that the embassy “supported the citizen and ensured that due process of law is respected, in accordance with the laws in force in that country.”

 But for Schietekat, that statement was “intended to invalidate me.
-At no point was there any expression of a bit of empathy.
+At no point was there any expression of a little empathy.
 There were false statements,” she said.

 Many Mexicans expressed support for the young woman, who said she hoped justice would be done in her case and even considered the possibility of returning to Qatar.